Alliance100/Reservation-System/README.md

 Milestone 2: Inventory and Search
 We created the database models for our four main travel categories: properties (hotels), buses, tours, and flights.
 We added a script to populate the database with realistic sample data.
 We also built the search API and the corresponding frontend pages to search and view detailed information for each travel product.

+Milestone 3: UI & Branding (EcoTravel)
+We performed a major design overhaul to establish the "EcoTravel" brand.
+This included modernizing the user interface with vibrant colors, a unified aesthetic across all product detail pages, and adding dynamic styling to the navigation and footer components.

 ## Upcoming Work

-- Milestone 3: Cart and Booking.
+- Milestone 4: Cart and Booking.
 We will build the checkout flow for reserving items.
-- Milestone 4: Commerce Rules.
+- Milestone 5: Commerce Rules.
 We will add promo codes, payments, and order tracking.
-- Milestone 5: Operations.
+- Milestone 6: Operations.
 We will build the admin and supplier dashboards.
-- Milestone 6: Quality Assurance.
+- Milestone 7: Quality Assurance.
 Final testing and deployment preparation.

 ## How to Run the Project